 The iGaming industry in Malta has certainly been thriving in recent years, leading many foreign organisations to set up shop here.
 What do you think caused this trend?

 I think Malta can boast many advantages which have led to this phenomenal trend.
 First of all, gaming companies have greater access to financial services, within a structured regulatory framework that looks out for both players and casino operators.
-The location, the weather, our thriving economy as well as our culture are idyllic to attract employees with the necessary skill sets to relocate to our little island.
+The location, the weather, our thriving economy as well as our culture is idyllic to attract employees with the necessary skill sets to relocate to our little island.
 In addition, the Malta Gaming Authority is also at the forefront of this trend, making sure that Malta is promoted as an excellent gaming hub, not only in Europe but also worldwide.